Benchmarking End-To-End Performance of AI-Based Chip Placement Algorithms: Algorithms

 \textbf{Simulated Annealing (SA)} is a heuristic BBO optimization algorithm favored for its simplicity in implementation.
 Specifically, the SA algorithm generates solutions by perturbing the solution space and then assessing the resulting representation.
 Different methods have been developed to effectively map representations to placement solutions~\citep{kirkpatrick1983optimization,sherwani2012algorithms,ho2004orthogonal,shunmugathammal2020novel,rlea2020}, such as sequence pair~\citep{sequencepair1996} and B$^\ast$-tree~\citep{btree2000}.
 Solutions are probabilistically accepted based on an annealing temperature to escape local optima in pursuit of a global optimum.
 Due to its simplicity in implementation, the SA algorithm often serves as a strong baseline in previous studies.
 In this work, we incorporate a specific SA implementation~\citep{cheng2023assessment} utilizing operations like swaps, shifts, and shuffles, and a cost function that balances wirelength, density, and congestion.

-\textbf{WireMask-EA}~\citep{bbo2023} is a BBO framework recently appearing on the AI conference NeurIPS'2023.
-It leverages wiremask to greedily guide the mapping from genotypes to phenotypes.
-Here the concept of wiremask was first proposed by \citet{maskplace2022}, and it is a matrix representing the potential increases in HPWL when placing the next macro on the canvas.
-Building on this, \citet{bbo2023} implement different kinds of BBO algorithms, including random search (RS), evolutionary algorithm (EA), and Bayesian optimization (BO).
+\textbf{WireMask-EA}~\citep{bbo2023} is a BBO framework that was recently introduced at the NeurIPS 2023 conference, positioning itself as an innovative approach in the intersection of AI and EDA.
+The framework utilizes a novel concept called wiremask, which plays a crucial role in guiding the mapping process from genotypes to phenotypes in a greedy manner.
+The wiremask concept was originally introduced by \citet{maskplace2022}, where it is defined as a matrix that predicts the potential increase in Half-Perimeter Wirelength (HPWL) for each subsequent macro placement on the design canvas.
+By estimating the wirelength increase, the wiremask helps in making informed decisions during the placement process, thereby potentially improving the quality of the layout.
+Building upon this concept, \citet{bbo2023} extended the framework to integrate several types of Black-Box Optimization (BBO) algorithms, including random search (RS), evolutionary algorithm (EA), and Bayesian optimization (BO), demonstrating the versatility of the approach in handling complex optimization tasks in chip design.